NafizUddin/ApolloB3A6-TravelTrove-Server-Side/README.md

 **Project Task:** Building the backend for a "Travel Tips & Destination Guides" platform.

-**Project Motive:** to build an engaging community of travel enthusiasts, enabling users to share their personal travel stories, exchange valuable tips, and interact with fellow travelers.
+**Project Motive:** Creating a backend to build an engaging community of travel enthusiasts, enabling users to share their personal travel stories, exchange valuable tips, and interact with fellow travelers.

 ## :computer: Server Live Link